Ivanhutabarat/Ivanhutabarat/README.md

 I code not just to build, but to understand.
 To connect logic with the earth beneath us.
 To turn raw data into stories, and silence into signals.
-Geophysics is my compass.
+Imagination is my compass.
 Code is my language.
 Creativity is my fuel.

 ---